nebal-ribyf/FOOSA-Music-Player/README.md

 - **True Randomized Shuffle:** Choose between Miller and Fisher-Yates shuffle algorithms.

-This feature list is not exhaustive and only main features are listed.
+This feature list is not comprehensive, and only the main features are listed.

 ## Roadmap